brent0/ILTS.sensor/Readme.txt

 To Install

-	Make sure you have the devtools package
+	Make sure you have the devtools package.
+Also you may need to install dependancies if error arise.

 	library(devtools)
 	install_github("jae0/netmensuration")
 	install_github("brent0/ILTS.sensor")
+	install_github(""brent0/ILTS.sensor"", INSTALL_opts=c("--no-multiarch"))

 To Develop